ContainerSolutions/adobe-workshop/containers/04_volumes.md

 ### Use cases for mounting host directories

 You want to manage storage and snapshots yourself.
-* With LVM, or a SAN, or ZFS, or anything else!)
+* With LVM, or a SAN, or ZFS, or?
 * You have a separate disk with better performance (SSD) or resiliency (EBS) than the system disk, and you want to put important data on that disk.
 * You want to share your source directory between your host (where the source gets edited) and the container (where it is compiled or executed).
     * Good for testing purposes but not for production deployment